List of You characters: Love Quinn

 Joe and Love to meet with the Conrads and they are presented with a confidentiality agreement.
 Joe and Love invite the Conrads to their sexual encounter.
-Love realizes that Joe has someone other than her on her mind while she is having sex with Sherry, leading to an argument that causes Love to reveal out loud that she killed Natalie.
+Love realizes that Joe has someone other than her on her mind while he is having sex with Sherry, leading to an argument that causes Love to reveal out loud that she killed Natalie.
 The Conrads try to flee the house, but Joe and Love overpower them and put them in the cage.
 Theo tells Love to run away with him, believing Joe to be a violent husband upon seeing footage of an earlier argument between Love and Joe and offers to get Love a copy of the footage, which Love accepts.
 Sherry tries to bond with Love so that she and Cary are released from the cage.
 Love discovers that Joe has Cary's gun, gives the gun to the Conrads, and tells them that he would let one of them walk free while the other dies.
-Love finds Theo in the bakery, learns what she saw, and hits him with a fire extinguisher.
+Love finds Theo in the bakery, learns what he saw, and hits him with a fire extinguisher.

 Love confesses to Joe that she attacked Theo and that he is in the basement of the bakery.
 She also talks about starting a new chapter in her and Joe's life by having a new baby.
 Love discovers Joe's bloody T-shirt and realizes that Marienne is the one Joe is obsessed with.
-Love takes Henry from Dante and Lansing's residence.
-Love cooks a special dinner for her and Joe, where she confronts him about the whole Marienne thing while Joe files for a divorce from her and confronts her about James' mysterious death.
+Love cooks a special dinner for her and Joe, where she confronts him about Marienne while Joe confronts her about James' mysterious death.
 Love leaves the table to tend to a crying Henry.
 She returns and reveals that she accidentally killed James.
 She also reveals that she knew Joe would grab a knife and poisoned the handle of it, leaving him paralyzed.
-Love asks Marienne to come over to her house and then goes to drop off some orders for Kiki (Shannon Chan-Kent).
+Love asks Marienne to come over to her house and then goes to drop off some orders.
 Love returns and confronts Marienne and reveals that Joe killed her ex-husband.
 Marienne advises Love to leave Joe and listen to the voice inside her.
 Love reconsiders her actions after Marienne's words, draws the conclusion that her actions are unforgivable, and that Joe is the problem in her relationship.

-In the end she realizes her mistakes and comes to the conclusion that in order to change she must kill Joe, she tries to kill him, but Joe kills her first.
+In the end she realizes her mistakes and comes to the conclusion that in order to change she must kill Joe, she tries to kill him, but Joe kills her first by injecting her with wolf's bane.
+As Love slowly dies, she tells him to leave Henry because he will know who he is (her words prove to be prophetic in the last episode of the series).
+Joe forges an email from Love to their friends and family, stages a murder–suicide by burning down the house and drops Henry off in front of Dante Ferguson and Lansing's house.

 Love is portrayed as a teenager by Olivia Ragan.